twistedatrocity/SWGAide-NGE/README.md

 Upgrades
 ========

 For updates all you need to do is download a new copy of the exe replacing the old one.
-If you are upgrading from the -NGE version to -Unity then you would simply just use the Unit exe going forward and delete the NGE exe.
+If you are upgrading from the -NGE version to -Unity then you would simply just use the Unity exe going forward and delete the NGE exe.

 Usage